Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

-If the certificate has been uploaded, but does not appear in domain name(s) in the Hostname dropdown, try refreshing the browser page.
+If the certificate has been uploaded, but doesn't appear in domain name(s) in the Hostname dropdown, try refreshing the browser page.

 In the Add SSL Binding page, use the drop downs to select the domain name to secure, and the certificate to use.

-IP-based SSL- Only one IP-based SSL binding may be added.
+IP-based SSL: Only one IP-based SSL binding may be added.
 This option allows only one SSL certificate to secure a dedicated public IP address.
 To secure multiple domains, secure them all using the same SSL certificate.
-This is the traditional option for SSL binding.
+IP-based SSL is the traditional option for SSL binding.

 When App Service finishes uploading the certificate, it appears in the SSL bindings sections.

 If IP-based SSL isn't used in the web app, skip to Test HTTPS for your custom domain.

 By default, the web app uses a shared public IP address.
 When the certificate is bound with IP-based SSL, App Service creates a new and dedicated IP address for the web app.

 When an A record is mapped to the web app, the domain registry must be updated with the dedicated IP address.

 In various browsers, browse to https://<your.custom.domain>to ensure the web app is served.

 If certificate validation errors occur, a self-signed certificate may be the cause, or intermediate certificates may have been left off when exporting to the PFX file.